trustenterprises/hedera-serverless-api/README.md

-# Trust Enterprises: Serverless Hedera API
+# Trust Enterprises: Simple Self Hosted Hedera API Services

-Welcome to the serverless hedera API, you can find out more about the project and running your first client through [reading the docs](https://docs.trust.enterprises).
+Welcome to your self-hosted Hedera API, you can find out more about the project and running your first client through [reading the docs](https://docs.trust.enterprises).

 You can look at our postman docs by clicking the button below.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/run-collection/e61a0c42e7d572890996)

+## Who is this for?

+Projects or individuals that want to either:

+a) Develop a proof of concept application and not worry about complexity of deploying their own service and working with the technology
+b) Have the starting point of an API for services to begin (used by DOVU, Amplify, Inky's Art Club, and countless community members.)

+You provide a system where you want control to manage tokens, or work with consensus without having to worry about identity and wallets.

 ## What does it do?

+Deploy and configure this API to services such as Digital Ocean App Platform, Vercel, and other serverless PaaS platforms.

 This API provides a simple but opinionated functionality layer between the Hedera JS client, we have cherry-picked and enhanced a number of capabilities including: